mtandrei/QuestionQueue/README.md

 To check the database subsequently, run "mysql -uqueue -pqueue" To change database structure, edit queue/models.py, then run migrate and upgrade again.
 If you happen to remove the migrations folder, then run init, migrate, then upgrade.

+NOTE: To run this app in full, you need to set up an account with Twilio